stream-interop/interface/README.md

 - `public function getSize() : ?int<0,max>`
     - Returns the length of the encapsulated resource in bytes as if by the [`fstat()`][] value for `size`, or `null` if indeterminate or on error.

-Implementations MAY get the size of the encapsulated resource internally without affording _SizableStream_.
+The implementation MAY get the size of the encapsulated resource internally without affording _SizableStream_.

 Notes: